 About the Trip

 Project C.U.R.E.
 Clinics is heading to India!
-Bibles For The World has partnered with Project C.U.R.E. to bring health and hope to Sielmat Hospital in Manipur and the surrounding communities.
+Sielmat Hospital has partnered with Project C.U.R.E. to bring health and hope to Manipur and the surrounding communities.
 Manipur is one of the most fascinating parts of India.
 The local nurses working in this hospital are looking forward to mentorship training as well as other training that our volunteers have to offer!
-Experience the local culture, visit the Taj Mahal and learn about health conditions of the local community while providing healthcare and healthcare education.
+Experience the local culture, visit the Taj Mahal and learn about the health conditions of the local community while providing healthcare and healthcare education.

-Last year, the Project C.U.R.E. saw 3,505 patients, gave out 1,476 pairs of glasses, helped 260 patients see an Opthalmologist, and provided 230 patients with dental care.
+Last year, the Project C.U.R.E. saw 3,505 patients, distributed 1,476 pairs of glasses, helped 260 patients see an Ophthalmologist, and provided 230 patients with dental care.

 We have a need for a variety of non-medical roles for this clinics trip.
 Non-medical personnel are encouraged to apply!

 Surgical Capabilities: General, Ophthalmic, Urology, Gynecological Surgeries.
 If you are a surgeon and are interested in traveling with us to India, please reach out directly to the Director of Clinics & Trainings, email@example.com.